xulongwu4/nvidia-optimus-manager/README.md

 ## Introduction

 This repository has a set of tools to manage the status of the NVIDIA graphics card on an Optimus™ setup.
-It now supports [Solus](https://getsol.us/home/) with [Budgie](https://budgie-desktop.org/home/) desktop, and [Gnome](https://www.gnome.org/) desktop.
+It now supports [Solus](https://getsol.us/home/) with [Budgie](https://budgie-desktop.org/home/) or [Gnome](https://www.gnome.org/) desktop.

 Three profiles are implemented in the `nvidia-optimus-manager` script:
 - `intel`: The Intel integrated GPU is used for display rendering and the dGPU is suspended by runtime power management.
 Running the `nvidia-smi` command gives